Axual/terraform-provider-axual/docs/data-sources/topic.md

 ---
 Use this data source to get an axual topic in Self-Service, you can reference it by name.

-## Limitations
-- Axual Terraform Provider does not currently support AVRO key type and AVRO value type for data source.
-For resource AVRO is supported.
-AVRO key and value type will be supported in the future for data source.

 ## Example Usage

 ```hcl